Advertising cosmetic services that include schedule 4 substances

-These products are generally administered for the purpose of temporarily removing/reducing wrinkles and lines on the face, around the eyes, forehead, lips and neck, or for improving the appearance of submental fat.
+These products are generally administered for the purpose of temporarily removing/reducing wrinkles and lines on the face, around the eyes, forehead (anti-wrinkle injections and dermal fillers), lips and neck (dermal fillers only) or for improving the appearance of submental fat (deoxycholic acid).

 The products listed above contain substances that are in Schedule 4 of the current Poisons Standard and the products are therefore regulated as:

 Prescription Only substances - includes substances, the use or supply of which should be by, or on the order of medical practitioners and should be available from a pharmacist on prescription.

 Acceptable general terms

 To enable health professionals and cosmetic/beauty clinics to continue promoting their businesses and services to consumers, while also complying with the regulatory advertising requirements for therapeutic goods, the Therapeutic Goods Administration (TGA) advises that there should be no reference in advertisements to individual Schedule 4 items.
-However, the following acceptable general terms and phrases may be used in advertising:
+However, the following acceptable general terms and phrases may be used in advertising (noting a therapeutic good must not be advertised for an indication or intended purpose that is not accepted in relation to the inclusion of the good on the ARTG):

 - anti-wrinkle injections/treatments (anti-wrinkle injections and dermal fillers)